 Ole Jørgen Ness.
 Flat Acrylic

-Follow the artist Ole Jørgen Ness as he creates a site-specific work in the Tower Room.
+Experience a site-specific work by the artist Ole Jørgen Ness in the Tower Room.
 All visitors recieve a ticket that gives access to follow the process from start to end.

 “KODE’s invitation presents endless possibilities,” says the artist.

 Follow the process

 "The most common antidote to the fear of death is the reduction of consciousness, especially through self-distraction in the form of stress, hassle, hedonistic consumption, and social media.
 Submission to irrational religious or political dogmas or hormone-fuelled group frenzies are also popular.
 Such activities keep us fixed in the realm of short-term memory.
 Our ability to retain information is weakened and with it our longterm memory, which in turn leads to a decline in our ability to eflect."

 Flat Acrylic offers an alternative to this: pure experience in the individual’s consciousness.
 The work in the Tower Room will develop according to a simple algorithm that describes organic growth, which is involved in, for example, the development of teeth and bone structures.
 Small fields of paint are applied in an improvised arrangement.
 The fields are expanded, giving rise to new shapes along the way.

 At your first visit, you will recieve a ticket, which gives access to the Tower Room for the duration of the whole process.
 Come and join us for the finissage on 22 February at the end of the period – a finishing-off party – when the work will be destroyed!
 Ultimately all that remains is the history of the work, as it lives on through photos and in the memories of those who saw it.